XiaokangWei/SIR/README.md

 # SIR
 SIR: Multi-view Inverse Rendering with Decomposable Shadow for Indoor Scenes.

-Code and datasets coming soon.
+Code and datasets are coming soon.